rmdlv/Langstone-V3/README.md

 - Raspberry Pi 5

-- Official Raspberry Pi 7" touchscreen
+- Official Original Raspberry Pi 7" touchscreen.

+- RPi5 to Touchscreen flat cable. (this will need to be purchased seperately as the cable supplied with the Touch Screen is not suitable)

 - Adalm Pluto SDR Module